galk-research/pddlsim/CONTRIBUTING.md

 The state of the environment is represented as a simple dictionary.
 The keys are all the predicates defined by the ```domain.pddl```.
-The value is a set of all true argument to that predicate This allows a O(1) operation to check if a predicate is true.
+The value is a set of all true argument to that predicate

 Action are made up of 3 things parameters, preconditions, and effects.
 Parameters are just names for the position of the objects in preconditions and effect.